Daniel Marthin: Career

-2023
+2023–2025

 Kicked off the 2023 season, Marthin competing in four Asian tour.
 He and his partner, Carnando, had to accept early round defeats in the first two tournaments Malaysia and India Opens.
 They then emerged victorious in the Indonesia and Thailand Masters, entering them to the top 10 of the BWF world rankings.
+In the Europe tour from March to April, they opened the tour as the quarter-finalists in the All England Open, they then had to accept first round defeats in two tournaments of Swiss Open and Spain Masters.
+At the Orléans Masters in France, they reached the semi-finals losing to fellow Indonesian pair Muhammad Shohibul Fikri and Bagas Maulana.